tech2world/AirBnB_clone/web_static/README.md

 To use this HTML page, follow these steps:

 1. Clone this repository: `https://github.com/tech2world/AirBnB_clone.git`
+2. cd to the webstatic directory
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.
-3. Explore the page layout, filters, and search results.
+4. Explore the page layout, filters, and search results.

 ## File Structure